jellydn/grout/USER_GUIDE.md

 - **Off** – Save sync is completely disabled
 - **Manual** – Save sync is available via the `Y` button from the platform menu

-**Show BIOS** - When enabled, adds a BIOS download option to the platform menu, allowing you to download required BIOS files for emulators directly from your RomM server.
+**BIOS Download** - When set to show, adds a BIOS download option to the platform menu, allowing you to download required BIOS files for emulators directly from your RomM server.

 **Download Art** – When enabled, Grout downloads box art for games after downloading the ROMs.
 The art goes into your